 Cash or in-kind transfers against financial problems?

-Since 1996, every person in Switzerland has had to take out health insurance.
-At the same time, health insurance premiums are not dependent on income, which represents a major financial burden for low-income households.
-In order to ensure solidarity between people with different incomes, the cantons must support insured persons in modest financial circumstances with premium reductions.
-Today, the cantons and the federal government spend around five billion Swiss francs every year on social benefits, and more than one in four insured persons have their premiums at least partially paid by the state.
+Since 1996, every person in Switzerland has required to purchase basic health insurance coverage.
+At the same time, premiums are not income-based, which can place a substantial financial burden on lower-income households.
+To ensure solidarity across different income groups, the cantons must offer premium subsidies to those in modest economic circumstances.
+Today, the cantons and the federal government collectively invest around five billion francs in these subsidies each year, and the premiums of more than one in four insured individuals are at least partially paid for by the state.

 Cash or reduced premiums?

-However, as with any means-tested support programme, the question arises as to how these transfer payments reach the recipients.
-Some cantons have decided to transfer the amount directly to the bank account of the respective recipient at the beginning of the year.
-With these so-called "cash transfers", recipients of premium reductions then pay the full premiums themselves, just like all other insured persons.
-Other cantons, on the other hand, transfer the money directly to the health insurance companies, which reduce the recipients' premium bills accordingly.
-The aim of these so-called "transfers in kind" is to ensure that the support is actually used for health insurance premiums.
-So far, however, there has been little scientific evidence worldwide as to whether cash or in-kind transfers are more effective in preventing financial problems.
+As with any needs-based support program, the question arises as to how these transfers should reach their beneficiaries.
+Some cantons opted to deposit the amount directly into recipients' bank accounts at the start of the year.
+Under these "cash transfers", recipients pay their full premiums themselves, just like everyone else.
+Other cantons, however, send the funds directly to the health insurers, who then reduce the recipients’ monthly bills by the corresponding amount.
+The goal of these so-called "in-kind transfers" is to ensure that the assistance is actually used for health insurance premiums.
+So far there has been scant scientific evidence worldwide about whether cash or in-kind transfers are more effective at preventing financial problems.

 Harmonisation of the payout system